alishlish/boba-eda-starter/README.md

 Watch out: Santa Clara & Dublin show oversupply with weaker averages.

 Differentiation matters: Independent shops have a reputational edge — quality and uniqueness pay off.

+## **Next Steps**

+This project focused on shop ratings, competition, and basic location signals.
+To make it even more actionable, the following extensions would strengthen insights:

+### 1. Pricing & Menu Data

+Scrape menu prices and product offerings (milk tea vs fruit tea vs toppings).

+Test whether higher-priced shops correlate with higher ratings, or if affordability drives volume.

+### 2. Sentiment Analysis of Reviews

+Use NLP on Yelp review text to extract themes (service, taste, ambiance).

+Link those themes to rating differences to uncover why shops perform better.

+### 3. Temporal Dynamics

+If review timestamps are available, analyze trends over time (e.g., Do ratings decline as shops scale?).

+### 4. Customer Demographics & Foot Traffic

+Incorporate census and mobility data for neighborhoods.

+Identify whether ratings align with income levels, age distribution, or cultural density.

+### 5. Predictive Modeling

+Build a model to predict whether a new shop (given location + chain status + proximity to campus/competitors) would likely be above or below 4.0 stars.

+### 6. Expansion Simulation

+Run “what-if” experiments: if a new shop opens in Fremont vs Palo Alto, how might the local density vs. quality balance shift?

 ## **Tech Stack**